3 / 20 / 2026

 • Fish out of water

-📕MATH: Give yourselves a treat for finishing the Addition and Subtraction Unit!
-This week, the scholars had 2 tests-- one a chapter test for addition and subtraction, and another a cumulative test.
+πŸ“•MATH: Give yourselves a treat for finishing the Addition and Subtraction Unit!
+This week, the scholars had a chapter test for addition and subtraction.
+Monday the scholars will have a cumulative test.

 Under a spreading chestnut-tree